aptos-foundation/AIPs/aips/aip-41.md

 It may be worth investigating whether randomness calls (and their outputs) need to be indexed (e.g., should events be emitted?).

+This could be important to make it easier to **publicly-verify** our randomness.
+Specifically, anyone could look at the `randomness`-related events emitted by a contract to fetch its history of generated randomness and the auxiliary inputs that were used to derive it (e.g., the block #, TXN hash, module name, calling function name, etc.).

 ### Suggested deployment timeline

 > When should community expect to see this deployed on devnet?